colemonnahan/fcwhales/README.md

 This repository contains model code and analysis for the paper:

-Monnahan C.C., J. Acevedo, A.N.
-Hendrix, S. Gende, A. Aguayo-Lobo,
-F. Martinez (in review).
-Population trends for humpback whales (Megaptera novaeangliae) foraging in the Coastal-Marine Protected Area in Magellan Strait, Chile.
-In review at Marine Mammal Science.
+Monnahan, C. C., Acevedo, J., Noble Hendrix, A., Gende, S., Aguayo-Lobo, A., and Martinez, F. 2019.
+Population trends for humpback whales (Megaptera novaeangliae) foraging in the Francisco Coloane Coastal-Marine Protected Area, Magellan Strait, Chile.
+Marine Mammal Science, doi:10.1111/mms.12582.

 The original data are confidential, but we arranged this analysis to be reproducible with a simulated data set.
 This should allow interested